Leadtech/boot-rabbit-mq/README.md

 ### Responsibility
 The responsibility of the QueueTemplate is to provide a single setup that is specific to a single line of communication between producers and consumers.
-Both the consumer and the producer depend om the same services and options that the QueueTemplate provides.
-(Some calls to the QueueTemplate are delegated to the queue strategy.)
+Both the consumer and the producer depend on the same setup provided by the queue template.

 The QueueTemplate contains:
 - The connection  (same configuration must be used for both the producer and the consumer)
 - A message serializer
-- RabbitMQ specific options such as the queue name, exchange, passiveness, exclusive connections etc
+- RabbitMQ specific options such as the queue name, exchange, passiveness, exclusive connections etcetera
-- The queue strategy
+- A queue strategy
 - The event dispatcher

 #### What is a queue strategy?

-RabbitMQ is a powerful queuing server and there are various ways to use it.
+RabbitMQ is a powerful queuing server and there are numerous ways to use it.
 This library provides two configurations out of the box providing either a fault tolerant solution or a basic but faster setup.
-Some configurations require a specific setup of both the consumer and producer.
+Configurations may require a specific setup of both the consumer and the producer.
-An example of such a configuration is a durable setup where the messages are persisted on the server.
-In case of a durable setup for example it is required to send a flag that tells the server to persist the incoming message.
-And when we declare the queue on either the consumer or producer we must also flag the queue durable.
-On top of that we need to make sure that we set the auto_delete = false when the consumer declares the quality of service.

 A problem about many features is that it becomes easier to overlook something.
-The queue strategy provides a single point of configuration so that this logic is not scattered over other components.
-Also, this setup makes it alot easier to change a queues characteristics.
+The queue strategy provides a single point of configuration so that this logic is not scattered over other components and application.
+If either one of the them changes slightly it could break the intended functionality.
+The strategy is designed to simplify this process and improve the reliability of the setup possibly over different applications.

 If we would want a simple non persisted queue we would simply do:
 ```